CodeArctangent/Sector-Connection-Algorithm/README.md

 Im working to add support for 1x1 connected grids, but for right now only grids bigger than 2x2 work (such ad 3x3...
 9x9, etc)

 If you use 3x3, its essentially the same as Unity's UI Border algorithm

+Everything used to render tha algorithm is inside the main javascript file, and the algorithm itself is inside [secca.js](./algorithms/secca.js)